UTSA Roadrunners men's basketball: Brooks Thompson (2006–2016)

-Steve Henson (2016-present)
+Steve Henson (2016–2024)

 In his first year of coaching, Henson engaged in a major rebuilding effort after succeeding Thompson as head coach.
 In his first year, UTSA posted a nine-win improvement in the overall record, going to 14–19 and a five-win improvement in Conference USA conference games to 8–10.
 In his second season, Henson posted a winning record for the first time since 2011–12, going 20–15 for the season and 11–7 in conference play, and being named the conference coach of the year.
 The UTSA Roadrunners lost in the quarterfinals of the 2018 C-USA tournament, but secured an invite into the 2018 CIT tournament.

-Henson has turned UTSA's home arena into a tough place to play amassing a 61–20 home record over his tenure.
+On March 14, 2024, UTSA announced that Henson's contract would not be renewed.
+The Roadrunners' record was 110–144 over his eight-season tenure.

+Austin Claunch (2024–present)

+Austin Claunch was named the seventh head coach in program history on March 17, 2024.